stacks-network/docs/docs/nodes-and-miners/miner-mainnet.md

 Make sure you've followed the [run a node](run-a-node) procedure.
 Once completed it's only a few more steps to run a proof-of-burn miner on the mainnet.

+Alternatively, there is also a [full mining walkthrough here](https://github.com/stacksfoundation/miner-docs) with scripts to get a miner up and running.

 If you're interested in mining on the testnet, you can find instructions on how to do that [here](miner-testnet):

 If you want to learn more about the technical details of mining, please review the [mining guide](../stacks-academy/mining):